jncc/terrahawk/etl/readme.md

                                \          |     s3://...stats-data/partitions-lg/parquet/
                                 \         |     🏢 stats_partitions
                                  \        |        /
-                             💥 compare-monthly-nearest50
+                             💥 compare-monthly-nearest50-parameterised
                                           |
                       s3://...stats-data/compared-monthly-nearest50/parquet/
                       🏢 stats_compared_monthly_nearest50

-Frame level stats are stored in the `raw_stats` table and then grouped by month by the `aggregate-monthly` job.
+Frame level stats are stored in the `raw_stats` table and then grouped by month by the `aggregate-monthly-parameterised` job.
 This job will also remove "duplicates" which are made likely due to the fact that the frames overlap by about 10km.
-The `compare-monthly-nearest50` job then uses the `neighbours_nearest50` table to calculate the monthly means, monthly mins, monthly maxes, etc (cf scores) using the nearest 50 polygons of the same habitat.
+The `compare-monthly-nearest50-parameterised` job then uses the `neighbours_nearest50` table to calculate the monthly means, monthly mins, monthly maxes, etc (cf scores) using the nearest 50 polygons of the same habitat.
 It will also calculate the Z scores (difference scores) and use the `partitions` table to add the partition ID for each polygon (for querying efficiency).
 These extra details are added to the original columns and saved to the `monthly_nearest50_x` table.

 Z scores greater than 1 are indicated as yellow on the app, Z scores greater than 2 are indicated as red.